mnot/I-D/httpbis-alt-svc/draft.md

 informative:
   RFC3864:
   RFC5246:
-  RFC6066:
   I-D.ietf-httpbis-p2-semantics:
   I-D.ietf-httpbis-http2:

 --- abstract

-This document specifies "alternative services" for HTTP, which allow an origin's resources to be available at a separate network location, possibly accessed with a different protocol configuration.
+This document specifies "alternative services" for HTTP, which allow an origin's resources to be authoritatively available at a separate network location, possibly accessed with a different protocol configuration.

 --- middle